cherub-i/cmtke/readme.md

-# CMTKE - class modell to keyboard entry
+# CMTKE - class model to keyboard entry

 ## What is does